PopaGeorgianVictor/PORTOFOLIO/README.md

 * for example, records in two independently developed databases could be matched up by CNP, except when the social security numbers are incorrect, missing, or have changed

+ ### DATABASE INTEGRITY,CONSTRAINTS

+#### CONSTRAINTS ALLOW US TO DEFINE THE WAYS IN WHICH WE CAN AUTOMATICALLY ENFORCE THE INTEGRITY OF A DATABASE.
+CONSTRAINTS DEFINE RULES REGARDING PERMISSIBLE VALUES ALLOWED IN COLUMNS AND ARE THE STANDARD MECHANISM FOR ENFORCING INTEGRITY.
+ TYPES OF CONSTRAINTS:
+* Domain Constraints: A Domain constraint deals with one or more columns.
+It is important to ensure that a particular column or a set of columns meets particular criteria.
+When you insert or update a row, the constraint is applied without respect to any other row in the table.
+The focus is on the data that is in the column(Check constraints, Default constraints).
+* Entity Constraints: Entity constraints are all about individual rows.
+This constraint ignores the column as a whole and focuses on a particular row.
+This can be best exemplified by a constraint that requires every row to have a unique value for a column or a combination of columns.This is to ensure that for a particular row, the same value does notalready exist in some other row (Primary key and Unique constraints).
+* Referential Integrity Constraints: Referential integrity constraints are created when a value in one column must match the value in another column.
+It can either be in the same table or more typically, a different table.

+ ### REFERENTIAL INTEGRITY

+ REFERENTIAL INTEGRITY IS A DATABASE CONCEPT THAT ENSURES THAT <strong> RELATIONSHIPS BETWEEN TABLES REMAIN CONSISTENT</strong>.
+WHEN ONE TABLE HAS A FOREIGN KEY TO ANOTHER TABLE, THE CONCEPT OF REFERENTIAL INTEGRITY STATES THAT YOU MAY NOT ADD A RECORD TO THE TABLE THAT CONTAINS THE FOREIGN KEY UNLESS THERE IS A CORRESPONDING RECORD IN THE LINKED TABLE.
+* A <strong>FOREIGN KEY</strong> IS A REFERENTIAL CONSTRAINT BETWEEN TWO TABLES.
+* THE FOREIGN KEY IDENTIFIES <i> A COLUMN OR A SET OF COLUMNS IN ONE (REFERENCING) TABLE THAT REFERS TO A COLUMN OR SET OF COLUMNS IN ANOTHER (REFERENCED)TABLE</i>.
+* THE COLUMNS IN THE REFERENCING TABLE MUST BE THE PRIMARY KEY OR OTHER CANDIDATE KEY IN THE REFERENCED TABLE.
+THE VALUES IN ONE ROW OF THE REFERENCING COLUMNS MUST OCCUR IN A SINGLE ROW IN THE REFERENCED TABLE.
+* A ROW IN THE REFERENCING TABLE CANNOT CONTAIN VALUES THAT DON'T EXIST IN THE REFERENCED TABLE (EXCEPT POTENTIALLY NULL).
+* THE REFERENCING AND REFERENCED TABLE MAY BE THE SAME TABLE.
+A TABLE MAY HAVE MULTIPLE FOREIGN KEYS, AND EACH FOREIGN KEY CAN HAVE A DIFFERENT REFERENCED TABLE.
+* <strong>CASCADING UPDATE AND CASCADING DELETE</strong> ENSURE THAT CHANGES MADE TO THE LINKED TABLE ARE REFLECTED IN THE PRIMARY TABLE.

   <img src="https://i.postimg.cc/6qHhyLtW/1.png" width="70%">

  <img src="https://i.postimg.cc/7YGz3yNM/2.png" width="70%">